GreenBankObservatory/gbtcal/README.md

 ### Decoding

 This is the beginning of the pipeline.
-A scan is selected, along with a calibration option (e.g. Total Power) and a calibration option (e.g. 'XL').
+A scan is selected, along with a calibration option (e.g. Total Power) and a polarization option (e.g. 'XL').
 The IF and DCR FITS files for the given scan are loaded and then merged together.
-The merging process is somewhat non-trivial because the DCR data is stored in the time-domain and must be mapped to the physical feed that took the data, the polarization of the data, and the calibration states under which the data was taken.
+The merging process is somewhat non-trivial because the DCR data is stored in the time-domain and must be mapped to the physical feed that took the data, the polarization of the data, and the calibration (phase) states under which the data was taken.
 The result is a single Astropy table, retaining the original FITS column names, that contains the mapped/decoded data.

 ### Calibration